tranqulity21/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to print out contents of a file
+display contents of 2 files